Home / LSA Students / Academics & Requirements / Majors & Minors / Asian Languages & Cultures (ALC) /

-One introductory course, usually SLAVIC 225: Arts and Cultures of Central Europe or RUSSIAN 231: Introduction to Russian Culture; or (if authorized by the CREES advisor) another 200-or 300-level REEES approved course, with a similar emphasis on breadth of coverage.
-(Narrowly focused courses, even if they appear on the REES-approved list, are generally not acceptable as prerequisites).
+One introductory course, usually SLAVIC 225: Arts and Cultures of Central Europe or RUSSIAN 231: Introduction to Russian Culture; or (if authorized by the CREEES advisor) another 200-or 300-level REEES approved course, with a similar emphasis on breadth of coverage.
+(Narrowly focused courses, even if they appear on the REEES-approved list, are generally not acceptable as prerequisites).

 Requirements for the major

 - REEES 401 or its equivalent.

 - Electives: At least 20 credits of REEES-approved upper-level (300-400) courses.